harningt/atomun-mnemonic/README.md

 feature/* branches are subject to history modification, so beware working off of those.

+Non-annotated tags will be added in the form vMAJOR.MINOR.MICRO-dev to denote the start of a new feature.
+This will guide the next release to be versioned as vMAJOR.MINOR.MICRO.
+Without this, the next expected version would be a MICRO-change.

+Signed and annotated tags will be added in the form vMAJOR.MINOR.MICRO to denote releases.

 ## Maven Artifacts

 Maven Group ID: us.eharning.atomun